orangejuice/blog/data/activity/movie-阳光姐妹淘-2011/record.en.md

     Eun-kyung, Min Hyo-rin
 ---

-To be honest, it is excessively exaggerated to the point of breaking immersion.
-Although it's in the TOP250, it really can't get people immersed in the plot.
-I dropped it after 50 minutes.
+Honestly, it's overly exaggerated to the point of breaking immersion.
+Although it's in the TOP 250, it really doesn't draw you into the story.
+I stopped watching after 50 minutes.